Nateyeb/simple_shell/README.md

 gcc -Wall -Werror -Wextra -pedantic *.c -o hsh

-This wil compile all the '.c' files and change the output's name to 'hsh'.
+The command and tags above will compile all the '.c' files and change the output to 'hsh'.

 Template to test output: